jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 which can output a little form, where the user can accept sending his information to third party servers like Google to display the maps.
 This new feature touches nearly all methods, so, if you have extended maps2, please pre-check the new widget templates and actions.
-Maybe it's good to have a look into the new MapService class.
+Maybe it's good to have a look into the new GoogleMapsService class.

 Update to Version 2.5.0
 ^^^^^^^^^^^^^^^^^^^^^^^